 FOR IMMEDIATE RELEASE 

 Two early photographic entries have helped provide inspiration for this year’s theme.
 Both “Enchanted Portal” by longtime ARTvision artist Brenda Knosher and Will Pollock’s “Watercolor in Craggnauen” represent our theme’s physical and ethereal locales.

 According to Michael Baker, Director of Advancement for Positive Impact and staff liaison to ARTvision, the event will once again figure heavily in the agency’s fund-raising.
 “The evolution of ARTvision, thanks to Will's vision, has been incredible to watch unfold,” he says.

-As always, our great thanks go out to the many artists, volunteers, past sponsors and donor-buyers who make this event so vibrant each year.
+As always, our great thanks go out to the many artists, volunteers and donor-buyers who make this event so vibrant each year.
 Please like us on Facebook, link to our official ARTvision Pinterest board and follow us on Twitter and use (#enchantedlands) as your hashtag.

 Michael Baker, Director of Advancement, Positive Impact

 michael.baker AT positiveimpact-atl.org

 Will Pollock, Director & Curator, ARTvision Atlanta

 Founded in 2006, ARTvision Atlanta is an artists' collective that presents creative works across multiple platforms - mixed-media, photography, painting, music, books, sculpture and more - for the 100% benefit of Atlanta-based Positive Impact. (learn more)

 (image h/t: bobbyowsinski.blogspot.com)